colemanjj/Spudnik-07/README.md

   Delays and Particle.process() are implemented after upload of the data so that there is time for OTA software updates.
 In any case OTA updates seem to be sensitive to timing.
 The delay for OTA upload requires SYSTEM_THREAD(ENABLED) otherwise the code gets stuck while checking for Cellular.connect();

-  Frequency of sensor reading and data reporting is dependent on the battery charge.
-Frequency decreases as the battery charge decreases.
-If charge (SOC) is below 20% the Particle blinks the blue LED slowly then goes to sleep for 9 hours, during which it is hoped that it will get some sun to recharge.

   If cell signal is weak and the Particle can not connect for 2 minutes it flashed blue LED, writes a message to serial, tries 1 more minute and then goes back to sleep.